dCache/dcache-snow/README.md

     the version above, for instance):

     mvn checkout 3.0

     mvn clean package

 This should produce a .zip file for the plugin.

-A pre-built .zip is included in this repository in the lib directory.

 Installing the plugin
 =====================